A County Older Than the State–Marengo County

 Landing site of Bonapartist exiles who established the "Vine and Olive Colony" in 1817.

 Drainage canal constructed between 1845 and 1863 by slaves of General Nathan Bryan Whitfield, builder of Gaineswood, to prevent water from overflowing and flooding his plantation.
 The water from 20 to 70 acres south and east of Gaineswood originally followed a 17 miles course to reach the Tombigbee River.
-The canal, approximately one mile long, in some places more than 30 feet deep, quickly diverts this surface water into the river at Demopolis.
+The canal, approximately one mile long, in the river at Demopolis.